 I also really like the analysis section after each exam you take.

 You get a genuine idea where you need to improve and this is so key in exam situations.
 Focus on those sections and you’ll be flying.

-How to Pass HSK 5 in a year – Karim’s Story I did not know a single word in Chinese when I first came to Beijing in July 2013 to study Mandarin.
-After finishing high school I decided to spend…
+How to Pass HSK 5 (in UNDER a Year) – Karim’s Story I did not know a single word in Chinese when I first came to Beijing in July 2013 to study Mandarin.
+After finishing high school I decided to…